imagingbook/imagingbook-violajones/README.md

-# Java/ImageJ implementation of Viola-Jones face detection #
+# Java/ImageJ Implementation of Viola-Jones Face Detection #

 This Java library implements the face detection algorithm proposed by Viola and Jones (partly based on [this implementation](https://code.google.com/archive/p/jviolajones/)).